 Keeping Your Business in a Divorce

 Arizona is a community property state, meaning that all debts and assets acquired during a marriage will be split evenly between a married couple if they divorce.
-Although a business is a source of income, its value can be treated like any other asset during a divorce.
+Although a business is a source of income, its value is treated like any other asset during a divorce.

 Do I Get Half of my Spouse’s Business in a Divorce?

 If your spouse started their business during your marriage, you may be entitled to a community property share of it.
-The same applies to a business purchase, unless it was purchased entirely with separate property funds (i.e., a gift or inheritance).
+The same applies to a business purchase.
+Unless it was purchased entirely with separate property funds (i.e., a gift or inheritance).
 Even if the business was owned before the marriage, any increase in value could be split between the spouses upon divorce.
-This is because if one spouse is a homemaker, the time they spent cooking and cleaning allowed the business-owning spouse more time and energy to put towards the business.
+For instance, if one spouse is a homemaker.
+The time they spent cooking and cleaning allowed the business-owning spouse more time and energy to put towards the business.
 It would be unfair not to compensate the homemaker spouse for their time and efforts that indirectly helped the business.

 Does a Spouse Have Rights to an LLC?

-Just as with all types of personally owned businesses, your spouse is entitled to a community property share of a business that was created or increased in value during the marriage.
-Your spouse will either need to be kept on as a business partner, or you will need to buy your spouse out of their share of the business.
+Similar to all types of personally owned businesses, your spouse is entitled to a community property share of a business.
+This is especially true for that which was created or increased in value during the marriage.
+However, your spouse may need to be kept on as a business partner.
+Or, you will need to buy your spouse out of their share of the business.
+Contact an experienced Phoenix divorce attorney for assistance.

 What Impact Does a Divorce Have on an LLC?

-Having your business registered as an LLC has tax advantages while operating, but can present complications in a divorce.
+Having your business registered as an LLC has tax advantages while operating.
+However, complication often arise in an Arizona divorce.
 This is especially true if both spouses are listed as owners of the LLC, even if only one partner is actually running the business.
-The benefit of registering a business as an LLC is that the IRS will disregard singly owned entities, allowing business owners to pay themselves and pay taxes after.
+The benefit of registering a business as an LLC is that the IRS will disregard singly owned entities.
+This allows business owners to pay themselves and pay taxes after.

 If a married couple divorces and splits ownership, it technically is no longer a single owner LLC.
 However, the IRS has created an exception to this rule for this very purpose.
 For a community-owned LLC to be treated as a singly owned entity after divorce, it must meet three requirements: (1) the LLC is entirely owned by the husband and wife and is governed by community property laws; (2) for IRS LLC qualification purposes, no other party is an owner of the business; and (3) the business is not considered a corporation under federal law.